Sundeep Teki

 The company recognized early on that the value of its powerful data platforms, Gotham and Foundry, could not be unlocked by a traditional sales or support model.
 These systems required deep, bespoke configuration and integration into a client's labyrinthine operational and data ecosystems.
 The FDE was created to be the human API to the platform's power.
 They were responsible for the entire technical lifecycle on-site, from wrangling petabyte-scale data and designing new workflows to building custom web applications and briefing customer executives.
 This approach allowed Palantir to deliver transformative solutions in environments where off-the-shelf software would invariably fail.

 1c.
-The Strategic Imperative: The FDE as the Engine of Services-Led Growth
+The Strategic Imperative: FDE as the Engine of Services-Led Growth

 The rise of the FDE is intrinsically linked to the business strategy of Services-Led Growth (SLG).
-This model, which stands in contrast to the self-service, low-touch ethos of Product-Led Growth (PLG), posits that for complex, high-value enterprise software, high-touch expert services are the primary driver of adoption, retention, and long-term revenue.
+This model posits that for complex, high-value enterprise software, high-touch expert services are the primary driver of adoption, retention, and long-term revenue.

 For today's advanced enterprise AI products, this "implementation-heavy" model is not just an option but a necessity.
 As noted by VC firm Andreessen Horowitz, AI applications are only valuable when deeply and correctly integrated with a company's internal systems.
 The FDE is the critical enabler of this model, performing the "heavy lifting of securely connecting the AI application to internal databases, APIs, and workflows" to provide the essential context for AI models to function effectively.